richsoni/richsoni-songs/take-you-to-a-basement.md

 ### Lyrics

-well its 11 oclock on a saturday prowl lookin for a  lover with a penetrating smile ill keep my hands to myself, gee you feel so nice
+Well its 11 o'clock on a Saturday prowl
+Lookin' for a  lover with a penetrating smile
+I'll keep my hands to myself, gee you feel so nice

-Hey, let me take youuuuuuuuuu to a basement
+Hey, let me take you to a basement
-Youll look so exotic in the neon light
+You'll look so exotic in the neon light
-Babe, youll get a hot pink paper bracelet itl Bring out the blue in your eyes tonight
+Babe, you'll get a hot pink paper bracelet
+It'll Bring out the blue in your eyes tonight

-got your hip tattoo of an upside down cross diggin the way your riding on the evening bus come along if you trust me, but i wont ask you twice
+Got your hip tattoo of an upside down cross
+Diggin' the way your riding on the evening bus
+Come along if you trust me, but I wont ask you twice

-Hey, let me take youuuuuuuuuuo a basement
+Hey, let me take you to a basement
-Youll look so exotic in the neon light
+You'll look so exotic in the neon light
-Babe, youll get a hot pink paper bracelet itl Bring out the blue in your eyes tonight
+Babe, you'll get a hot pink paper bracelet
+It'll Bring out the blue in your eyes tonight

-we could pound back a few, i know itl warm us up forget that new movie, forget that expensive night club i know a place itl be just alright, but if you dont wanna come i wont put up i fight
+We could pound back a few, I know it'll warm us up
+Forget that new movie, forget that expensive night club
+I know a place it'll be just alright, but if you don't wanna come I wont put up a fight

-Hey, let me take youuuuuuuuuu to a basement
+Hey, let me take you to a basement
-Youll look so exotic in the neon light
+You'll look so exotic in the neon light
-Babe, youll get a hot pink paper bracelet itl Bring out the blue in your eyes tonight
+Babe, you'll get a hot pink paper bracelet
+It'll Bring out the blue in your eyes tonight

 ---